 Maura was assigned to Siuna, a remote mountain town formed around a Canadian gold mine with all the associated vices and misery.
 In addition to the local church, the missionaries ran a school and a hospital.
-They were welcomed by the Somoza regime and later received aid from its principal ally, the United States, through President John F. Kennedy’s Alliance for Prosperity.
+They were welcomed by the Somoza regime and later received aid from its principal ally, the United States, through President John F. Kennedy’s Alliance for Progress.

 Markey writes, “The Maryknoll mission sought to improve the lives of people in Siuna by giving them some skills to ascend the existing social structure.
 The sisters didn’t question the justice of the structure itself.”
 But things in the church were changing, and sisters like Maura began to change along with them.

 In 1959, Pope John XXIII had convened a Second Vatican Council, assembling Catholic leaders for what would become a radical shake-up of church doctrine.
 In 1962, the year Maura became sister superior of the Siuna mission, the council sent shockwaves through the Catholic world by authorizing mass to be celebrated in local languages, freeing the teachings of the church from an elite order of Latin-speaking guardians to be understood and interpreted by any worshipper.